 DISCLAIMER: I do not own any pre-existing content from the Twilight novels or films.
 I am not making any money from this story.
 I am the writer of the original fan-work Feral Blood and any resemblance to any other work is entirely coincidental, particularly as the story is over 10 years old!

-WARNINGS: language, sexual situations, violence, mentions of rape.
+WARNINGS: language, sexual situations, violence, Dom/sub and BDSM themes, and mentions of rape.

 Those were the only words that formed in my head when I heard a dark snarl rip from Jasper's throat.
 As he lunged toward me, I could not help but think that this whole incident was a big shame.
 For one, I did not even want a party.
 Parties stopped being fun when I was twelve.
 And to top it off, it felt very awkward for me to just stand amid mythical, immortal creatures and be the only one to eat cake.
 Of course, I still did not understand what had possessed Alice to get a cake, particularly such a large one.
 It wasn't like her family could eat.
 Well, anything but me.

 Normally, that thought would have made me smirk in amusement, but unfortunately for me, two black eyes were eyeing me with a raging hunger.
 That was also a shame because poor Jasper had such a difficult time being around human blood.
 And from what I gathered from Edward, I seemed to be especially tempting, which under normal circumstances would have been quite flattering.
 These, however, were not normal circumstances, and due to my own thoughtless klutziness, I was putting these vampires in a very painful situation.